Italian contagion slows; lockdown to continue ‘at least until Easter’ - МИА

 Italians are under strict orders to stay home unless for work, emergencies and unavoidable errands like buying food and medicines or taking the dog out.

-According to Covid-19&Mobility, a Facebook page which tracks people’s movements based on mobile phone data, nearly 80 per cent of people did not leave their residence on Sunday.
+According to COVID–19&Mobility, a Facebook page which tracks people’s movements based on mobile phone data, nearly 80 percent of people did not leave their residence Sunday.